gaetanBloch/angular-project/README.md

 # Recipe & Shopping List Application

-The application was made using Angular 9 and Bootstrap
+The application was made using Angular 9, Bootstrap and Firebase as a backend

 ## Running Application Process